Skip to content

 3. Provide a username and password.

-1. Under Export VMs, select Start to initiate the VM export process.
+1. Under Export VMs (mid-page), click the Start button to initiate the VM export process.

 2. Confirm by clicking Yes at the prompt.